brh55/gettext-translate/readme.md

 # gettext translate
 Just a hacky and fast way to quickly translate `gettext` formatted files using Google translate.
+This is quite useful for Fitbit developers who need to support multiple languages.

+## Usage

 1. `npm install`
-2. paste your contents into `origin.po` or specify your file path in the `config.js` file `(config.originFilePath)`
+2. Paste your original file contents into `origin.po` or specify your file path in the `config.js` file `(config.originFilePath)`
-3. set the languages in `config.languages`
+3. Set the languages in `config.languages`
-4. `npm start` or `npm run translate`.
+4. `npm start` or `npm run translate`

-Your contents will be the `/translations` directory.
+Your contents will be translated in the `/translations` directory 🥂.

 # License
 MIT